douglas-archives/jquery.gridnav/README.markdown

-#jquery.gridnav - Grid Navigation Effects with jQuery
+# Grid Navigation Effects with jQuery

-Shared by [Mary Lou](https://twitter.com/crnacura) on [Codrops](http://tympanus.net/codrops/), the jQuery plugin for grid navigation through a set of thumbnails is perfect for galleries, featured images or what else you want.
+jquery.gridnav, presented by [Mary Lou](https://twitter.com/crnacura) on [Codrops](http://tympanus.net/codrops/), is the jQuery plugin for grid navigation through a set of thumbnails.
+Is perfect for galleries, featured images or what else you want.

 ## Screenshots

 <img src="https://raw.github.com/douglasmiranda/jquery.gridnav/master/jquery-gridnav-preview.png">

-##Examples
+## Examples

 You can see the original examples [here](http://tympanus.net/codrops/2011/06/09/grid-navigation-effects/)

 You can [download](https://github.com/douglasmiranda/jquery.gridnav/archive/master.zip) and see the new features on the [example/example.html](https://github.com/douglasmiranda/jquery.gridnav/blob/master/example/example.html).

-##What Changed?
+## What Changed?

 Originally the plugin do not provide the option "auto", that is, to see more images you have to click in "next" or "prev" button.

 I added a way to do this.

-##How?
+## How?

 The "timeout" option have to be added when initializing the plugin.